lucychambers/techtohuman/_posts/articles/2017-04-30-user_stories_jtbd.md

 tags: [Strategy]
 image:
   feature_url: http://techtohuman.s3.amazonaws.com/images/feature_maze.jpg
+category: Product
 ---

-**This post will be useful to you if**: you have used [user stories](https://en.wikipedia.org/wiki/User_story) or [jobs stories / jobs to be done](https://jtbd.info/replacing-the-user-story-with-the-job-story-af7cdee10c27) to communicate a user need to a development team and are interested in ways to broaden your expressiveness in the communication.
+**This post will be useful to you if**: you have used [user stories](https://en.wikipedia.org/wiki/User_story) or [jobs stories / jobs to be done](https://jtbd.info/replacing-the-user-story-with-the-job-story-af7cdee10c27) to communicate a user need to a development team and are interested in ways to broaden your expressiveness.

 # Prior knowledge